nightroman/FarNet.FSharp.Charting/README.md

 ## How to use

-Instead of the original `Chart.Show` taking a chart instance, use the new method `Chart.Show` which takes a chart making function and a few optional parameters.
+Instead of the original `Chart.Show` with a chart instance, use the new method `Chart.Show` with a function which creates and configures a chart.

 Example, instead of the original method: